 When it comes to diversity and inclusion, the use of technology may not be the first thing that comes to mind.
-However, with the help of their Director of Information Technology and Networking Kim Getz, Pitt's School of Law recently found an innovative way to leverage Pitt Information Technology's Lecture Capture (Panopto) service to meet the needs of their students and faculty.
+However, with the help of their Director of Information Technology and Networking Kim Getz, Pitt's School of Law found an innovative way to leverage Pitt Information Technology's Lecture Capture (Panopto) service to meet the needs of their students and faculty.

 New Year, Same Challenge